-This document describes the steps needed to generate the L1 data product Coarse Downed Wood Bulk Density sampling, and associated metadata, from input data.
+This document describes the steps needed to generate the L1 data product Coarse Downed Wood Bulk Density Sampling and associated metadata from input data.
 The processed data include parent log characteristics, disk or disk subsample dry weights, disk fresh weights, disk dimensions, and calculated wood bulk density values.
-This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the file, NEON Data Publication Workbook for TOS Coarse Downed Wood: QA/QC of Raw Bulk Density Sampling Data (NEON.DP1.10014) (AD[05]), provided in the download package for this data product.
+This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the file, NEON Data Variables for Coarse Downed Wood Bulk Density Sampling (DP1.10014.001) (AD[05]), provided in the download package for this data product.

 This document describes the process for ingesting and performing automated quality assurance and control procedures on the data collected in the field pertaining to TOS Protocol and Procedure: Coarse Downed Wood (AD[07]).
-The raw data that are processed in this document are detailed in the file, NEON Raw Data Validation for Coarse Downed Wood: Bulk Density Sampling (NEON.DP0.10014) (AD[04]), provided in the download package for this data product.
-Please note that raw data products (denoted by 'DPO') may not always have the same numbers (e.g., '10014') as the corresponding L1 data product.
+The raw data that are processed in this document are detailed in the file, NEON Raw Data Validation for Coarse Downed Wood Bulk Density Sampling (DP0.10014.001) (AD[04]), provided in the download package for this data product.
+Please note that raw data products (denoted by 'DP0') may not always have the same numbers (e.g., '10014') as the corresponding L1 data product.